twinfoundation/nft/packages/nft-models/docs/reference/interfaces/INftMintRequest.md

 > `optional` **namespace**: `string`

-The namespace of the connector to use for the NFT, defaults to service configured namespace.
+The namespace of the connector to use for the NFT, defaults to component configured namespace.